chipjarred/MacMenuBar/README.md

 ## Updating Menus

 A lot of menu item updating, especially enabling and disabling them, happens automatically via Cocoa's [Responder Chain](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/EventOverview/EventArchitecture/EventArchitecture.html#//apple_ref/doc/uid/10000060i-CH3-SW2), but that works based whether some object in the responder chain responds to the Objective-C selector associated with a given menu.
 That's the way Cocoa apps work in Swift too.
-That also still works  for selector based menus actions in `MacMenuBar` with SwiftUI, if the `AppKit` objects underlying your SwiftUI views respond to the appropriate selectors, but closure-based menu actions in `MacMenuBar`, such as the one we wrote in the previous example, require more explicit handling.
+That also still works  for selector based menus actions in `MacMenuBar` with SwiftUI, if the `AppKit` objects underlying your SwiftUI views respond to the appropriate selectors.
+On the other hand, closure-based menu actions in `MacMenuBar`, such as the one we wrote in the previous example, require more explicit handling.

 Suppose we just want to disable the "Show Log" menu item once the log is shown.
 We can specify that behavior using the `afterAction` method, which takes the menu item itself as its parameter: